 Deanna Megill has been with John E. Day Funeral Home since June 2006.
 She graduated from Long Branch High School and earned an Associate's Degree in Liberal Arts from Brookdale Community College.
 She graduated from Mercer County Community College with an Associate's Degree in Applied Sciences and a certificate in Mortuary Science and transitioned from being an intern to a Licensed Funeral Director/Administrator.

 Deanna was born and raised in the Long Branch community.
-She enjoys spending time with her best friend and sister, Lori, and with her family, and especially loves her cats, Nick E. and Julia, and her beloved chinchilla, Commodore.
-Within the funeral home, Deanna runs a YMCA program every December in order to provide presents for children in need.
+She enjoys spending time with her best friend and sister, Lori, and with her family, and loves her cat, Tulip.
+Within the funeral home, Deanna volunteers her time at the MCSPCA in Eatontown and JBJ Soul Kitchen in Red Bank.
+Around Christmas she donates boxes to Operation Christmas Child, a program that gives to children in need around the world.

 “I love the families I serve, I feel so grateful to be able to help them in any way that I can.
 It is a privilege when people who were strangers to me yesterday, entrust their loved ones into my care…it is the greatest form of mutual respect and trust.
 The families I serve are aware that I am available to them at all times and that their loved ones are being treated as if they were my own relative.”